Sound Advice by Ruth D. Bernstein

 In 2019, I received the Spirit of HLAA award for my advocacy work at the HLAA Convention, where I learned about a National Institute of Health genetic study for people with familial hearing loss, for which I qualify because I have five generations in my family.
 I contacted Dr. Chien and volunteered to participate in the CRISPR study you can read about here.

 My visit to the NIH was delayed until August, 2023, because of COVID.
 I spent a day there taking physical and audiological tests.
-The visit was delayed because of COVID.
 The NIH provided me with a captioner so I did not miss a word.
 They pay all expenses for you and a companion for the trip to Bethesda.
 On the way home the next day, we stopped at the National Gallery, one of my favorite art museums.
 If you are interested in participating in this research, please contact Dr. Chien at wade.chien@nih.gov.

 Advancements in Hearing Aids